Executive Board

 Dean brings his HR and organisational experience to PACT which he believes “is an essential organisation to give families and children the best chance possible in life” which he is extremely passionate about.

-Chris Foote – Lead trustee for adoption
+Chris Foote – Lead Trustee for Adoption

 Chris qualified as a social worker in 1974 and has specialised in the field of adoption and fostering for most of her social work career.
 Between 2002 and 2013, she was a member of PACT’s adoption service as a social worker and team manager.
 Following her retirement, from 2013 to 2021, she continued to work part-time for PACT as a contract social worker and adoption panel member.